-Classic Member (under PEPRA): A classic member is a member who joined CalPERS prior to January 1, 2013 and who is not defined as a new member under PEPRA.
+Classic Member (under PEPRA)

+A classic member is a member who joined CalPERS prior to January 1, 2013 and who is not defined as a new member under PEPRA.
 (See definition of New Member below.)

+Discount Rate

-Discount Rate: This is the rate used to discount the expected future benefit payments to the valuation date to determine the Projected Value of Benefits.
+This is the rate used to discount the expected future benefit payments to the valuation date to determine the Projected Value of Benefits.
 The discount rate is based on the assumed long-term rate of return on plan assets, net of investment and administrative expenses.
-This rate is called the "actuarial interest rate" in Section 20014 of the California Public Employees' Retirement Law (PERL).
+This rate is called the "actuarial interest rate" in Section 20014 of the California Public Employees' Retirement Law.

+Entry Age

-Entry Age: The earliest age at which a plan member begins to accrue benefits under a defined benefit pension plan.
-In most cases, this is the age of the member on their date of hire.
+The earliest age at which a plan member begins to accrue benefits under a defined benefit pension plan.
+In most cases, this is the same as the date of hire.

-Entry Age Actuarial Cost Method: An actuarial cost method designed to fund a member's total plan benefit evenly over the course of his or her career.
-This method yields a total normal cost rate, expressed as a percentage of payroll, which is designed to remain level throughout the member's career.
+Entry Age Actuarial Cost Method

+An actuarial cost method designed to fund a member's total plan benefit over the course of his or her career.
+This method is designed to yield a rate expressed as a level percentage of payroll, which is designed to remain level throughout the member's career.